DAY 20: A World Class Drive!

 We already had a bit of first-hand experience with the road.
 We’d driven it from Palenque to the Misol-Ha waterfall, and from there we kept going south, most of the way to Ocosingo, where we ran into a Zapatista road block that completely shut down the highway.
 They wouldn’t let us through, so we were forced to turn around, all the way back to Palenque, and save the rest of the drive for another day.
 The first week of our Road Trip, we encountered no less than four of those road blocks, known as bloqueos, all of them affecting that same road, MX 199.
 (See my earlier post: Mexican Road Trip: Zapatista Road Blocks in Chiapas).
 At that time, back in 2015, they were strictly a form of political protest.
 By disrupting commerce, the Zapatista political movement hoped to focus government attention on their grievances, some social in nature, others economic, and the rest environmental, things like putting a stop to illegal mining and logging, banning the cultivation and consumption of drugs, and prohibiting any intrusion by the national government into local affairs.
 The movement had a relatively sophisticated platform that did a great job of stopping traffic, but it didn’t seem to be helping all that much, when it came to improving the lives of the ordinary people in the region.

 In the years that have passed since my own visit to Chiapas, the bloqueos have persisted, but according to reports from recent travelers, their function has changed.
 Rather than stopping traffic to attract attention, today’s road blocks are more like toll booths, collecting a fee ranging from 50 to 100 Pesos from each vehicle using the highway.
 This has become a significant source of revenue for these rural communities, and the authorities, reluctant to start another Zapatista uprising, simply look the other way, tacitly allowing it to continue.
 There are so many of these unofficial toll booths that drivers are understandably frustrated, and things have gotten ugly.
-In one widely reported incident back in 2022, a Russian tourist was dragged from his vehicle and attacked by an angry, stick-wielding mob when he refused to pay the “cuota,” (the toll).
+In one widely reported incident back in 2022, a Russian tourist was dragged from her vehicle and attacked by an angry, stick-wielding mob when she refused to pay the “cuota,” (the toll).
 Since then, and even before then, most of the tourists travelling between Palenque and San Cristobal de Las Casas choose to take a lengthy detour through Villahermosa and Tuxtla Guttierez.
 That route adds almost 150 miles and and several extra hours to the journey, but it has the advantage of avoiding all those roadblocks.
 Personally, I’m not opposed to the notion of an informal “tax” on travelers that benefits the local community.
 Groups of townspeople politely collecting tolls is hardly cause for alarm, but when the crowds hanging around the roadblocks turn into mobs and the mood gets angry?
 That’s another thing altogether, and in the case of MX 199, that really is a shame.
 On Day 20, when Mike and I made our drive to San Cristobal, there was none of that going on, and we were able to savor one of the coolest stretches of highway on our whole amazing Mexican Road Trip.

 Read on, and I’ll tell you all about the day we spent